 South Africa’s main import from Nigeria is crude oil.
 And hundreds of companies are currently trading in Nigeria and South Africa; these consist of Nigerian companies, South African companies, and international conglomerates.
 Examples include Shoprite, MTN, Dangote, Oando, and MultiChoice.
 Nigeria and South Africa continue to enjoy strong economic ties, despite the occasional tug-of-war between Nigerians and South Africans.
 These two countries are the primary power hubs in Africa.
 Jozi (Joburg) continues to be a favourite African travel destination for Nigerians, either for business or for leisure.

 A Wrap up

-Lagostojozi is a travel blog that seeks to inspire informed travel from Lagos to Johannesburg and to make travelling as accessible as possible to its readers.
-It also seeks to encourage Nigerian youths and professionals to explore tertiary education and trade in South Africa.
+Lagostojozi is a travel blog that seeks to inspire informed travel between Nigeria and South Africa and to make traveling as accessible as possible to its readers.
+It also strives to encourage Nigerians and South Africans to explore opportunities in each other’s countries.

 Additionally, Lagostojozi also aims to promote bilateral relations between Nigeria and South Africa.
 This is expected to foster social cohesion and friendship among the citizens of Nigeria and South Africa.